Limited Clients. Proven Results.

 Valley View Probate Law Firm Stiefvater Law, limits the clients it represents at any given time in order to provide efficient and cost effective service to clients throughout the probate process.
 Probate is the legal process through which a decedent’s estate is administered when a person dies.

-An individual’s assets are considered either probate assets or non-probate assets.
-Probate assets are those items that must go through the probate process to transfer ownership.
-Likewise, non-probate assets do not need to go through the probate process to transfer ownership.
-Probate Attorney Robert Stiefvater will sit down with you and advise which assets are probate assets and which assets are non-probate assets.
+Under the law, assets are either deemed probate assets or non-probate assets.
+Probate assets must go through the legal process of probate in order for ownership to transfer.
+Assets that are considered non-probate assets do not need to go through probate to change hands.
+Valley View Probate Lawyer Robert Stiefvater will sit down with you and go through each asset to determine whether or not it is a probate or non-probate asset.

 Probate assets, among other items, consists of individual assets, tenant in common assets, Assets with predeceased beneficiaries or no beneficiary named, and assets left out of a trust.
 Most non-probate assets are those with named beneficiaries.